VWS-Python/vws-python-mock/docs/source/contributing.rst

 .. prompt:: bash

-  --skip-real           Skip tests for Real Vuforia --skip-mock           Skip tests for In Memory Mock Vuforia --skip-docker_in_memory
+  --no-real           Skip tests for Real Vuforia --no-mock           Skip tests for In Memory Mock Vuforia --no-docker_in_memory
                       Skip tests for In Memory version of Docker application

 Documentation
 -------------